IvanAleksandrovskii/TG_Crypto_Pools/README.md

 For all endpoints that require an ID, you'll need to provide the UUID of the item you're looking for.
 The API will return detailed information about the requested item or a list of items, depending on the endpoint.

+### Additional Notes:
+- Offer endpoints now include current coin prices in the response.
+- Coin endpoints include the current price of the coin.

+## Scheduled Tasks
+The application uses APScheduler to perform regular updates:
+- Cryptocurrency prices are updated at configurable intervals.
+- Offer data is updated daily at a configured time with a randomized delay to avoid rate limiting or blocking.

+## Media Files
+The application handles storage and serving of media files (such as coin and pool logos) through FastAPI's StaticFiles.

 ## Swagger UI Documentation
 For an interactive API documentation experience, you can access the Swagger UI by navigating to `/docs` in your browser